 - It works well under pressure, so it is good for teeth in the back of the mouth, where chewing pressure is greatest

 - It is relatively inexpensive compared to other materials

-Jonathan B. Levine, DMD, Dentistry, answeredThere are several advantages of silver amalgam tooth fillings:
+Jonathan B. Levine, DMD, Dentist, answeredThere are several advantages of silver amalgam tooth fillings:

 - It is nearly as durable as gold fillings.

 - It is less expensive than both gold and composite fillings.